 Do-it-yourself or at-home whitening is generally more likely to cause problems than dentist-supervised whitening treatments.
 For this reason, it’s best to see your dentist for teeth whitening.

-At Alondra Dental Care, whitening teeth while minimizing side effects is our specialty.
+At Alondra Dental Care, whitening teeth is our specialty.
 We have provided successful whitening services in Long Beach and Norwalk for more than a decade.
 Our staff will create a specialized mouthguard to hold the bleaching agent against your teeth for just a few hours per day.
 We personalize each treatment to meet the patient’s specific needs, and we consider all aspects of the patient’s oral health history to minimize complications.

 Many of our patients see results in just a few weeks.
 Teeth whitening with over-the-counter products can cause damage, but our dentist-supervised treatment prioritizes your safety while delivering noticeable results.

 Get in touch with us today to learn more about our teeth whitening services and schedule an appointment to make your smile brighter.